JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Infinite scrolling for Following feed #DONE
 - Improve following page performance, it is really slow probably because of the two requests , it seems to have been a temporary issue, it is faster now after i added the followers api call in the home page #DONE
 - Try to use the global homePage state context to decide which data to invalidate upon liking #DONE
-- Home/following selector should always be on top and the posts underneath to be blurred
+- Home/following selector should always be on top and the posts underneath to be blurred #DONE

 ## Search bar for profiles / posts
 - Return posts that contain the query in the post body